Rahul-Barick/centralized-logging-system/README.md

 npm install
 ```

-Run Docker Compose file which help you with virtual Postgres & PgAdmin running on your system
+Run Docker Compose file which help you run in virtual env for Postgres & PgAdmin on your local system
 ```
 docker-compose up
 ```